 To download a high-resolution image of Jon Schweppe, click here.
 Please credit americanprinciplesproject.org in your use.
 For additional media-related questions, please contact: email@example.com.

-Prior to his time at APP, Mr. Dupont was a fellow at the John Jay Institute and an intern at The Heritage Foundation.
-He also interned at Senator Pat Toomey’s Philadelphia regional office.
+Paul is an alumnus of the John Jay Institute fellowship, the Leonine Forum, and The Heritage Foundation’s Young Leaders Program.
 He is a graduate of Villanova University, where he received a Bachelor’s Degree in Political Science and Humanities.

 Chris Madden serves as the Deputy Director of Development for the American Principles Project.
 In this role, he assists in planning and implementing fundraising efforts to support the organization.